IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 service "cassandra" created
 ```

-If you want to create persistent Cassandra cluster using StatefulSets, please jump to [Step 6](#6-create-local-volumes)
+If you want to create a persistent Cassandra cluster using StatefulSets, please jump to [Step 6](#6-create-local-volumes)

 # 2. Create a Replication Controller
 The Replication Controller is the one responsible for creating or deleting pods to ensure the number of Pods match its defined number in "replicas".
 The Pods' template are defined inside the Replication Controller.
 You can set how much resources will be used for each pod inside the template and limit the resources they can use.
 Here is the Replication Controller description: